Tuesday, March 21, 2023

 - Advertisement -

-We humans have the capability to speak, recognize feelings and emotions, and even see dreams, which makes us different from machines.
+Humans have the capability to speak, recognize feelings and emotions, and even see dreams, which makes us different from machines.
 But does it make us more intelligent than them?
 Can machines like robots also acquire this capability?
 If yes, then this can blur the line between how humans and robots think.

-How can these intelligent robots be used?
+How can these Intelligent Robots be used?

 As artificial assistants in the workplace, as companions for the elderly and children, and for welcoming guests in hotels – these intelligent robots can have multiple uses.